-Ulrike Serak, 6.
-Dan Aikikai Tokyo
+Ulrike Serak, 6th Dan Aikikai Tokyo

-After my graduation at the Deutsche Sporthochschule Cologne in dance and motion theatre I started practicing Aikido.
+After my graduation at the Deutsche Sporthochschule Cologne in dance and motion theatre, I started practicing Aikido.
 Up till my 1st Dan (1984) I practiced at Asai Sensei‘s (now 8th Dan) school.
-He was a delegate of the Aikikai Honbu Dojo (Tokyo, Japan) for Germany and in this way I was practically in touch with the source of Aikido, his teachings were authentic.
+He was a delegate of the Aikikai Honbu Dojo (Tokyo, Japan) for Germany, and in this way, I was practically in touch with the source of Aikido, his teachings were authentic.
 I became familiar with Aikido in his Dojo and owe a lot to these beginnings.

 After moving to Berlin I became a student of Gerhard Walter.
 His Dojo was very famous within the Aikikai Germany.
 People from all over Germany gathered here to practice intensely.
-Many of us practiced on a daily basis, attending seminars of high-ranked Aikido masters all over Europe and were very committed, and it turned out that many future teachers came from his Dojo.
-It was this special mixture in Gerd‘s training, his many highly motivated and committed students and the common attendance at international seminars that made this time so intense and special.
+Many of us practiced on a daily basis, attending seminars of high-ranked Aikido masters all over Europe, and were very committed, and it turned out that many future teachers came from his Dojo.
+It was this special mixture in Gerd‘s training, his many highly motivated and committed students, and the common attendance at international seminars that made this time so intense and special.

-After 13 years of intensive Aikido training I opened my first Dojo in Berlin-Wilmersdorf.
+After 13 years of intensive Aikido training, I opened my first Dojo in Berlin-Wilmersdorf.
 This Dojo worked out very well, I was standing on my own feet and looking for new teachers in order to proceed further.
 I did not want to make ends meet, settle for what I have achieved so far, not become an ‘expert‘ yet.

 Of all the seminars I attended, Yamaguchi Sensei’s made the biggest impression on me.
-Furthermore I attended his seminars in Germany and practiced at his Dojo during my first visit to Japan.
-I definitely wanted to follow up on this trail, and my path lead me to Christian Tissier, the closest student of Yamaguchi Sensei in Europe.
-I had met him before at several seminars of Yamaguchi Sensei, however I had not yet met him as a teacher.
+Furthermore, I attended his seminars in Germany and practiced at his Dojo during my first visit to Japan.
+I definitely wanted to follow up on this trail, and my path leads me to Christian Tissier, the closest student of Yamaguchi Sensei in Europe.
+I had met him before at several seminars of Yamaguchi Sensei, however, I had not yet met him as a teacher.

 After leaving Paris I felt that I have found my teacher again.
 Since then I have continuously attended his seminars and I regularly invite him to Berlin and to a one-week summer seminar in Germany.
 Christian Tissier awarded me the 5th Dan in 2006.
 Nowadays I often have the feeling at his seminars that for me a gap is closing, compared to what I used to practice years ago with Yamaguchi.

-Max Eriksson Ohlwein, 5.
-Dan Aikikai Tokyo
+Max Eriksson Ohlwein, 6th Dan Aikikai Tokyo

-- March 2011 – world trip (USA, South America, Hawaii, New Zealand and Japan)
+- March 2011 – world trip (USA, South America, Hawaii, New Zealand, and Japan)

 - Oct.
-2009 – one month Aikido/Kenjutsu in Tokyo
+2009 – one-month Aikido/Kenjutsu in Tokyo

-- July 2008 – promoted 4.
-Dan Aikikai by Ch.
+- July 2008 – promoted 4th Dan Aikikai by Ch.
 Tissier Shihan

 - Sept.
-2006 – two month Aikido/Kenjutsu in Tokyo
+2006 – two-month Aikido/Kenjutsu in Tokyo

-- June 2004 – promoted 3.
-Dan Aikikai by Ch.
+- June 2004 – promoted 3rd Dan Aikikai by Ch.
 Tissier Shihan

 - March 2004 – three weeks Aikido practice in Cercle Tissier, Paris